aflores/realtimewebnode/README.md

 1. `$ node app.js`

 At this point you will be able to go to the address `http://localhost:8000/` in your web browser to interact with the app.

+How about adding a couple of redis commands?